 Sebum, sebaceous filaments and treatments

-Sebum is composed of squalene, glycerides, waxes, cholesterol and fatty acids.
-Its main task is to protect and moisturize the skin by forming part of the hydrolipidic film.
+Sebum is composed of squalene, glycerides, waxes, cholesterol, and fatty acids.
+Its main function is to protect and hydrate the skin, forming part of the hydrolipidic film.

-It is important to understand, however, that there is no system to permanently eliminate sebaceous filaments.
+It's important to understand, however, that there's no way to permanently eliminate sebaceous filaments.
 You can only try to contain them.

-To contain its release, it is necessary to work on the quantity of sebum present in the pores, cleaning them with charcoal , kaolin or enzyme-based masks.
-Enzyme peels are also excellent for controlling the production of sebum and, consequently, the appearance of sebaceous filaments.
+To limit its release, you need to work on the amount of sebum present in the pores by cleaning them with charcoal , kaolin , or enzyme-based masks.
+Enzyme peels are also excellent for controlling sebum production and, consequently, the appearance of sebaceous filaments.

 Dilated pores

-Enlarged pores are one of the most common skin blemishes.
+Enlarged pores are among the most common skin blemishes.

-Pores are actual openings in the skin of almost invisible dimensions that tend to coincide with the outlet of the sebaceous glands.
-Pores are essential for the transpiration of the skin and to make it elastic and hydrated.
+Pores are actual openings in the skin, nearly invisible in size, that tend to coincide with the openings of the sebaceous glands.
+Pores are essential for the skin's perspiration and for keeping it supple and hydrated.

 When they become too dilated due to an obstruction, they become noticeable and unsightly.